 Evidently, theoretically consistent relationships are preferable over purely empirical ones as far as the former agree with empirical evidence and their use is convenient.
-The Clausius-Clapeyron equation is a nice theoretical relationship, but the analytical equation typically contained in books, while it is simple and easy to use, proves to be flawed and also a bad approximation of reality.
+The Clausius-Clapeyron equation is a nice theoretical relationship, but the analytical solution typically contained in books, while it is simple and easy to use, proves to be flawed and also a bad approximation of reality.
 It is, thus, reasonable that in calculations of saturation vapour pressure, empirical, typically Magnus-type, equations are preferred over this theoretical equation.
 By removing an unnecessary, excessive and inconsistent assumption that is made within the common derivation, we obtain a closed solution that is still very simple and combines both theoretical consistency and accuracy.
 With reference to water vapour saturation, the proposed solution is by orders of magnitude more accurate than the standard equation of the literature and also better than the more accurate Magnus-type equation.
-Compared to standard tabulated data of saturation vapour pressure for temperature range -40° to 50° C, which is relevant to hydrometeorological applications, the derived equation has negligible error.
-These facts may allow recommending the use of the derived equation (42) as one combining theoretical consistency and accuracy.
+Compared to standard tabulated data of saturation vapour pressure for temperature range -40° to 50° C, which is relevant to hydrometeorological applications, the derived equation (42) as one combining theoretical consistency and accuracy.

-The theoretical framework provided shows also that the common derivation even of the differential form of the Clausius-Clapeyron equation is based on an additional wrong assumption, the equality of chemical potentials at the two phases.
-While eventually this assumption does not affect the final result, evidently, it undermines the logical consistency of the derivation.
-Finally, the alternative theoretical framework proposed, which is based on entropy maximization avoiding unnecessary assumptions, provides a better understanding and intuition development for the phase transition.
+The alternative theoretical framework proposed, which is based on entropy maximization avoiding unnecessary assumptions, provides a better understanding and intuition development for the phase transition.
 Such understating and intuition development can help to recognize, particularly within the university education, the power of variational principles and the extremization (maximization/minimization) approach over the more common approach that the physical laws are mathematically expressed only by equations, as well as to recognize the fundamental character of entropy maximization as a powerful physical principle, contrary to a common perception that physical laws are only deterministic and mechanistic.